startupjs/startupjs/packages/recaptcha/README.md

   import { checkDataRecaptcha } from '@startupjs/recaptcha/server'
 ```

-`checkDataRecaptcha(recaptcha)` is an extended function `checkRecaptcha(recaptcha)` that returns an object with the original Google API response.
+`checkDataRecaptcha(recaptcha)` is an advanced variant of `checkRecaptcha(recaptcha)` function that returns an object with the original Google API response.
 Different reCAPTCHA types return different data structures in the response.